C.5 Monument records

 As well as an HER using its own reference number for each record it holds, it is often necessary to make cross-references to other inventories or archives which hold records or finds relating to those in the HER.
 The process of cross-referencing between HERs and other inventories (like the NRHE) is an important aid to retrieval of information (MIDAS unit of information External Cross-Reference Other Inventory Number).
 Where a monument is afforded statutory protection (for example Scheduled Monuments or Listed Building), cross-references should be made to the National Heritage List for England (NHLE) which is maintained by Historic England on behalf of the DCMS.

-Core data is the minimum level of information that should always be recorded to make sure that retrieval is efficient and effective.
+C.5.2 Core data for monument records#Core data is the minimum level of information that should always be recorded to make sure that retrieval is efficient and effective.
 HER managers are recommended to consider carefully what information is core to their record and should aim to ensure that this information is always recorded in a consistent way throughout the HER database.

 HER managers should distinguish between information that is mandatory (such as the HER number) and that which is highly desirable (for example an accurate grid reference may not be obtainable from historical sources or verbal reports).
 A further distinction may be made for information that is normally considered optional, but is mandatory for certain types of site: for example a street address would be mandatory for an historic buildings record but not for an archaeological site.

 The minimum amount of information recommended for monument records is: